giovannicolonna/c2point/README.md

 c2point.exe
 ```
-# Usage
+## Usage

 The program will read the instructions from the 0,0 Cell in Excel file and execute them as command-line commands on your machine.
 On Windows, the commands will be executed using the cmd.exe shell, while on Unix-based systems they will be executed using the /bin/bash shell.

-**Only the first cell must be filled with the command at this time (further improvements will be possible :) )
+### Only the first cell must be filled with the command at this time (further improvements will be possible :) )

 Note that - for now - cert.pfx file and private.json must be in same folder of the executable.

-# Output
+## Output
 Check your Sharepoint site.
 A file (default: output.xlsx) will contain the output of your command.

-**Note that a 15 seconds delay has been hardcoded in order to let the online docs be aligned
+### Note that a 15 seconds delay has been hardcoded in order to let the online docs be aligned

-# Further improvements
+## Further improvements
 Many, this is a sort of experiment, nothing more than a PoC:
-1 - Avoid double excel and try to have all the commands history in one file
+1) Avoid double excel and try to have all the commands history in one file
-2 - modify code in order to not have .pfx and .json in same folder of executable (embedded Auth in GOSip throws errors)
+2) modify code in order to not have .pfx and .json in same folder of executable (embedded Auth in GOSip throws errors)
-3 - Usage of Graph API (Go support is still too much in early stage as per May 2023)
+3) Usage of Graph API (Go support is still too much in early stage as per May 2023)